tensorflow/benchmarks/perfzero/README.md

 find perfzero/lib -name *.py -exec gpylint3 {} \;
 ```

-Here is the command to generate table-of-cotents for this README.
+Here is the command to generate table-of-contents for this README.
 Run this
 command and copy/paste it to the README.md.

 ```